 The FLX-28 is a no-nonsense ice fishing flasher that gets the job done.
-You can fine tune this thing to run with depth settings as shallow as 5 feet and as deep as 300 feet with 10 foot increments.
-It has a unique weed mode setting that allows to to see through the noise produced by vegetation to uncover what is hiding within it, helping you find and catch more fish.
+You can fine-tune this thing to run with depth settings as shallow as 5 feet and as deep as 300 feet with 10-foot increments.
+It has a unique weed mode setting that allows you to see through the noise produced by vegetation to uncover what is hiding within it, helping you find and catch more fish.

 - great depth settings

 - up to 300 feet of accurate depth readings

 The MX-7 series by MarCum is a lithium-powered sonar/GPS unit that gives you long-lasting battery life.